grishka/NearDrop/PROTOCOL.md

 ### Keep-alive frames

 Android sends offline frames of type `KEEP_ALIVE` every 10 seconds and expects the server to do the same.
 If you don't, it will terminate the connection after a while thinking your app crashed or something.
 This especially comes into play when sending large files.
 No, TCP's built-in acknowledgements are not enough.
 There are so many abstraction layers that whoever came up with this forgot about them.

+### The "mediums"

+Nearby Connections, the underlying layer of Nearby Share, supports running over different "mediums" as Google calls them.
+Wi-Fi LAN is one of them.
+Bluetooth, BLE, Wi-Fi Direct, to name a few, are others.

+The server is in charge of choosing the medium.
+The client specifies its supported mediums in its "connection request" packet.
+The server then intersects that with its own set of supported mediums.
+After the transfer is accepted, the server may ask the client for a "bandwidth upgrade" by sending a corresponding packet with its chosen medium and authentication credentials, if any.

+It is still not clear how the actual medium switch occurs.